Flat holography for spinor fields: Introduction

 The remainder of the paper is organized as follows.
-In section~\ref{sec:milne} we review the Milne slicing and set up the Dirac equation on $\mathbb R^+ \times \mathbb H^3$.
-In section~\ref{sec:solution} we solve the system in both the Poincar\'e and global slicings.
-In section~\ref{sec:correlator} we compute the renormalized on-shell action and extract the boundary two-point functions, including a fermionic celestial shockwave illustration.
-In section~\ref{sec:cpw} we construct the spinor CPWs and present embedding-space expressions.
-We conclude in section~\ref{sec:conclusion} with outlook and open problems.
+In section~\ref{sec:milne}, we review the Milne slicing and formulate the Dirac equation on $\mathbb R^+ \times \mathbb H^3$.
+In section~\ref{sec:solution}, we solve the system in Poincar\'e and global coordinates while retaining the mass parameter in the mode analysis.
+In section~\ref{sec:correlator}, we specialize to the massless sector and determine the nonlocal kernels.
+In section~\ref{sec:cpw}, we construct the spinor CPWs in planar and global harmonic forms.
+We conclude in section~\ref{sec:conclusion} with an outlook and a discussion of open problems.